codemod-com/codemod-registry/codemods/bullmq/from-bull/README.md

 ### Estimated Time Saving

-Largely depends on the codebase size.
-Usually, up to 5 minutes per queue with one single job.
-Another 5 minutes for changing the way jobs are being started in bullmq.
+Up to 5 minutes per queue with one single job.
+Another 5 minutes for changing the job startup in bullmq.

 ### Owner